Special-K-s-Flightsim-Bots/DCSServerBot/extensions/README.md

       extensions:
         Lardoon:
           enabled: true
-          debug: true               # Show the sneaker console output in the DCSSB console.
+          debug: true               # Show the Lardoon console output in the DCSSB console.
 Default = false
           tacviewExportPath: 'G:\My Drive\Tacview Files'  # Alternative drive for tacview files (default: auto-detect from Tacview)
 ```
 Don't forget to add some kind of security before exposing services like that to the outside world, with for instance